IS YOUR TENNIS COACH LICENSED?

 N.B. it is important that when stakeholders request evidence of a coach’s license, that they also check the Coach’s Garda Vetting disclosure and Safeguarding Cert to ensure they do not expire during the year in question.

 If either tasks expire, it is the responsibility of the Stakeholder taking on the coach to work with children and young people and the Coach to ensure both Garda Vetting and Safeguarding are kept up to date.

 HOW DO I APPLY FOR MY LICENSE?

-Apply for your 2023 License by clicking here:
+Apply for your 2023 License by visiting the below page.